TakenCdosG/admissionsrevolution_new/wp-content/plugins/advanced-access-manager/readme.txt

 === Advanced Access Manager ===
-Contributors: vasyl_m
+Contributors: vasyltech
 Tags: security, login, access manager, access, access control, capability, role, user, post filter, category Requires at least: 3.4.2
-Tested up to: 4.2.2
+Tested up to: 4.3.1
-Stable tag: 2.8.6
+Stable tag: 2.9

 The powerful and easy-to-use tool to improve security and define access to your posts, pages and backend areas for single blog or multisite network.